-Pizza will be sold on Thursday each week.
-Pizza lunch is pre-ordered and must be purchased in advance.
-Each day (Monday-Friday), lunch service is available for purchase through Yay!
-Lunch.
+Each day (Monday-Friday), lunch service is available for purchase through My Hot Lunchbox.
+Pizza will be sold on Thursday each week through HASA.
 These are both pre-order programs.
-Information about ordering is sent home and online in the beginning of the school year.
+Information about ordering is sent home in the beginning of the school year and is also available on our website.